Attempto/ACE-in-GF/README.md

 (Note that it is important that you use `bash`.)

-The building will take about a minute on i3 given that _Fin_ is included.
+The building will take about a minute on i3.
 The GF libraries are expected to be found in a system-wide location, e.g.:

   * ~/.cabal/share/gf-3.3/lib/present/